amazon-archives/aws-full-stack-template/workshop/readme.md

 3. Continue through the CloudFormation wizard steps
     1. Name your stack, e.g. SearchAPI
     2. Enter the DynamoDB table to integrate with.
-(You can find this in the CloudFormation console in the Resources tab of your deployed AWS Full-Stack Template.
-Search for the DynamoDB table that was created called "TGoals" and use the physical ID.)
+(You can find this in the CloudFormation console in the Outputs tab of your deployed AWS Full-Stack Template.
+In the DynamoDBTable row, use the value in the **value** column.)
-    3. Specify the API Gateway ID to integrate with (You can find this in the CloudFormation console in the Resources tab of your deployed AWS Full-Stack Template.
-Search for the API that was created called "AppApi" and use the physical ID.)
+    3. Specify the API Gateway ID to integrate with (You can find this in the CloudFormation console in the Outputs tab of your deployed AWS Full-Stack Template.
+In the APIGateway row, use the value in the **value** column.)
     4. After reviewing, check the blue box for creating IAM resources.
 4. Choose Create stack.
 This will take ~15 minutes to complete.
 5. After the stack completes, go to the Lambda console and find the Search function ([DynamoDBTableName]-Search)